-There is always a reason to put off savings for your retirement because life costs money, but the reasons aren’t typically as good as the reasons to be more austere and save as much as you can without becoming a hermit.
-The solution of course is not to deprive yourself of fun, spontaneity or things you need and occasionally just want.
+There is always a reason to put off saving for your retirement because life costs money, but the reasons aren’t typically as good as the reasons to be more austere and save as much as you can without becoming a hermit.
+The solution, of course, is not to deprive yourself of fun, spontaneity or things you need and occasionally just want.
 But try to find areas where you could save and put that money toward retirement.

 Use the tips above to chart a course for yourself and, as always, we are available to offer consultation and planning advice that can help you set goals and plan ahead.
 Contact a member of our team to get started.

 *not all plans offer catch-up contributions